Wonderful gardens in a variety of styles, set amidst marvellous lakeside scenery

 Long before our modern borders were established, Piedmont, the Ticino and Lombardy all shared not only a common geography via the Alps, they also managed to produce generation after generation of wonderful architects, masons and sculptors who worked in both stone and stucco.
 ‘Como’ masons and decorative craftsmen were in demand throughout the medieval period.
 Famous ‘Roman’ architects such as Maderno and Borromini came from this area, and then there are the itinerant ‘plaster workers’, the stuccodori who plied their trade throughout Europe, even reaching Britain and Ireland – Artari, Bagutti and Lafranchini may be names familiar to anyone interested in ‘grandee’ interior decoration in eighteenth century Britain and Ireland?

 On Lake Como we visit Villa Pizzo, the largest private garden on the lake, Villa del Balbianello where the setting, villa, art collection and garden are exceptional, while the garden at Villa Carlotta is one of the most enchanting on the lakes.
-On Lake Lugano we visit Villa Fogazzaro Roi the former home of the well known novelist.
-Como itself is a most attractive town and we shall have time to visit its Duomo and to explore the historic centre.
+On Lake Lugano we visit Parco Scherrer, part villa and part folly; Villa Vela dedicated to two fine local artists and Villa Fogazzaro Roi, a literary retreat of unique charm.

-We have several private visits of exceptional interest, including Villa Cicogna Mozzoni with frescoed interiors and formal gardens, guided by the owner: a garden where Italian formality is softened by ‘English’ style planting; a villa with one of the finest art collections in northern Italy and a villa where we shall see and hear a unique collection of historic keyboard instruments – and in two of these villas we shall be entertained to lunch.
+We have three private visits of exceptional interest: a garden where Italian formality is softened by ‘English’ style planting; a villa with one of the finest art collections in northern Italy and a villa where we shall see and hear a unique collection of historic keyboard instruments – and in two of these villas we shall be entertained to lunch.